janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 # Minimal Build for FRDM-KL25Z
-A reproducible, minimal, open-source bring-up pipeline for the FRDM-KL25Z, documenting every step from the linker script to `main()`.
+A reproducible, minimal, open-source bring-up pipeline for the FRDM-KL25Z.

-This project implements a fully reproducible bare-metal bring-up for Cortex-M0+ (ARMv6-M).
+This project implements a fully reproducible bare-metal bring-up targeting the Cortex-M0+ core (ARMv6-M).
 Technical highlights:
 - Cross-compiled with GCC for the ARM Cortex-M0+ core.
 - Custom linker script defining the KL25Z memory layout.
 - Bare-metal startup code and vector table.
 - Automatic post-link firmware verification through ELF analysis.
 - Debug-ready via pyOCD and GDB.
-- Fully reproducible builds throguh CMake and containerization.
+- Fully reproducible builds through CMake and containerization.
 - Comprehensive documentation of each component.